• Menu

 What are the side effects of MeRT therapy?

 From our current data using the MeRT approach, side effects are few and generally mild.
-The most commonly reported side effect is a mild tension headache at the site of stimulation, which can last 1-2 hours and responds well to over-the-counter analgesics.
-Other possible side effects are hyperactivity, increased agitation, or euphoria.
-With brain stimulation there is also a risk of seizures; however the risk is 1 in 150,000.
-At the Brain Treatment Center we also limit the intensity of stimulation to further reduce any possible risk of seizure activity.
+The most commonly reported side effect is a mild tension headache at the site of stimulation, which can last one to two hours and responds well to over-the-counter painkillers.

 How long will the effects of MeRT therapy last?